 Consumer Discretionary Sector Rating: Neutral

 The Consumer Discretionary sector—which is typically sensitive to swings in the economy—had its winners and losers with the onset of the COVID-19 pandemic continues to be underpinned by the ongoing economic expansion.
 The massive stimulus efforts and stay-at-home orders spurred a surge in spending on home improvement and e-commerce sales early in the crisis.
-While that pace has slowed, higher wages and a boom in house prices continues to support demand.
+While that pace has slowed, higher wages, high levels of excess savings for all but the lowest income brackets, and a boom in house prices continue to support demand.

 Positives for the sector:

-- Increased return-to-work, less social distancing and ongoing economic expansion are positive for many of the more traditional Consumer Discretionary industries
+- Increased return-to-work and ongoing economic expansion are positive for many of the more traditional Consumer Discretionary industries

 - The shift away from brick-and-mortar stores is likely to continue to support fundamentals for online retailers